scottslowe/learning-tools/etcd-2.0/README.md

 3. Edit `servers.yml` to ensure that the box specified in that file matches the Ubuntu 14.04 x64 base box you just installed and will be using. _I recommend that you do not change any other values in this file unless you know it is necessary._

-4. If you changed the hostnames or IP addresses provided in `servers.yml`, you **must** edit the Upstart override files (`etcd-01.override`, `etcd-02.override`, and `etcd-03.override`).
-The hostnames and IP addresses specified in these files are based on the values provided in `servers.yml`.
-If you changed the values in `servers.yml`, change the values in these files to match.

-5. From a terminal window, change into the directory where the files from this directory are stored and run `vagrant up` to bring up the VMs specified in `servers.yml` and `Vagrantfile`.
+4. From a terminal window, change into the directory where the files from this directory are stored and run `vagrant up` to bring up the VMs specified in `servers.yml` and `Vagrantfile`.

-6. Once Vagrant has finished creating, booting, and provisioning each of the VMs, log into the first system ("etcd-01" by default) using `vagrant ssh etcd-01`.
-Once you are logged into this VM, start etcd with this command:
+5. Once Vagrant has finished creating, booting, and provisioning each of the VMs and starting etcd, log into the first system ("etcd-01" by default) using `vagrant ssh etcd-01`.

-		sudo initctl start etcd

-7. Repeat step 6 with the remaining 2 VMs ("etcd-02" and "etcd-03", by default).

-8. Once etcd is running on all 3 VMs, you can test etcd with this command:
+6. You can test etcd with this command:

 		etcdctl member list